Kylo Ren: Television

-Kylo Ren (voiced once again by Matthew Wood) also appears in the Star Wars: Resistance series finale episode "The Escape", where he kills Agent Tierny for failing to destroy the Colossus Resistance.
-Kylo Ren is also one of the numerous voices heard in the fourth and final season of Star Wars: Rebels in the episode "A World Between Worlds", with an excerpt of Driver's dialogue from The Force Awakens being used.
+Kylo Ren, voiced once again by Matthew Wood, also appears in the Star Wars Resistance series finale episode "The Escape", where he kills Agent Tierny for failing to destroy the Colossus Resistance.
+Kylo Ren is also one of the numerous voices heard in the fourth and final season of Star Wars Rebels in the episode "A World Between Worlds", with an excerpt of Driver's dialogue from The Force Awakens being used.

+Theme parks

 Kylo Ren appears as a walk-around character within Star Wars: Galaxy's Edge at Disneyland and Disney's Hollywood Studios.
 The character appears during Star Tours – The Adventures Continue and Star Wars: Rise of the Resistance, with the latter featuring the character in audio-animatronic form with Driver providing the voice.